unocss/unocss/docs/presets/rem-to-px.md

 ---
 title: rem to px preset
-description: Converts rem to px for utils (@unocss/preset-rem-to-px)
+description: Converts rem to px for utils (@unocss/preset-rem-to-px).
+outline: deep
 ---

 # Rem to px preset